antosquicciarini/antosquicciarini.github.io/projects/seizure_detection.md

 ---

-## 🔬 Experimental Results

-## 🧪 Synthetic Signal with Contextual Anomaly
+## Synthetic Signal with Contextual Anomaly

 We generate a synthetic signal that transitions from a normal to an anomalous regime using added frequency components.
 The anomaly is detected by shifts in entropy and information content.

 ![Synthetic anomaly signal](/assets/img/fig_2_art_1.png)
 *A designed synthetic signal where harmonic content shifts during the anomaly window.*

-## 🎯 Multiscale Feature Plots
+## Multiscale Feature Plots

 We visualize the extracted features across different window sizes and time indices.